noir-lang/noir/docs/docs/tutorials/contract_tutorials/token_contract.md

 ---
-title: "Private token contract"
+title: "Private & Public token contract"
-sidebar_position: 4
+sidebar_position: 5
 ---

 In this tutorial we will go through writing an L2 native token contract